| The Romancers:

 probably because they had the experience of the first album

-As a result of The Romancers’ success at Del-Fi, other
+As a result of the Romancers’ success at Del-Fi, other

-Chicano artists recorded for the label such as, The Heartbreakers,
+Chicano artists recorded for the label such as, the Heartbreakers,

-Uballez and Billy Cardenas helped create and record these
+Ronnie & the Pomona Casuals, and the Sisters.
+Max Uballez and Billy Cardenas helped create and record these

 artists for the label.
 The Romancers began to develop

-Heartbreakers and Sisters, The Slauson Brothers (George &
+the Slauson Brothers (George &

 John Ochoa), Yolanda Lea, Robert and Rey, and Sal and Margie.